-Here we move from trauma to a fraying and diminishing of the self and a mourning for lost powers; from the timelessly open wound to the simply missing - and that is, of course, Dick Diver's final position, realizing what he has lost and vanishing into America.
+Here we move from trauma to a diminishing of the self and a mourning for lost powers; from the timelessly open wound to the simply missing - and that is, of course, Dick Diver's final position, vanishing into America.

-My conclusion is not only the obvious point that fatigue and stress and the sense of depletion which accompany them - time-bound notions of shock - persist in our own sense of the demands and alienating effects of technological modernity and consumer culture, whose contradictions we all live with and are perhaps addicted to.
-Schapp's perception of shock in terms of the unstable border between 'regenerative thrill' and 'pathogenic wound'

-is useful here.30 More fundamentally, we also need to distinguish between notions of trauma grounded in the catastrophic wounding of the body or the psyche (and the kind of embodied memories which torture victims carry might offer one extreme here) on the one hand; and those shock-effects which exist within an economic, everyday conception of the body, which simply represent the flow and processing of its interchange with its environment (the feeling we have when the phone rings at for the sixth time in ten minutes).
-The paradigm in the one case is the splitting or fragmentation of the self, with the survival of unaccountable traces of trauma, seemingly outside time but re-worked in memory and fantasy; on the other, it is the quotidian attenuation and fraying of a distracted self which is nevertheless granted some a priori integrity; the self in time, most of the time, we feel we have.
+My conclusion is not only the obvious point that fatigue and stress and the sense of depletion which accompany them - time-bound notions of shock - persist in our own sense of the demands and alienating effects of technological modernity.
+We also need to distinguish between notions of trauma grounded in the catastrophic wounding of the body or the psyche (and the kind of embodied memories which torture victims carry might offer one extreme here) on the one hand; and those shock-effects which exist within an economic conception of the body, which simply represent the flow and processing of its interchange with its environment (the feeling we have when the phone rings at for the sixth time in ten minutes).
+The paradigm in the one case is the splitting or fragmentation of the self, with the survival of unaccountable traces of trauma, seemingly outside time but re-worked in memory and fantasy; on the other, it is the quotidian attenuation and fraying of a self which is nevertheless granted some a priori integrity; the self in time, most of the time, we feel we have.